 Programming control program transfer When boot mode is entered, the boot program in this LSI (originally incorporated in the chip) is started and the programming control program in the host is transferred to RAM via SCI communication.
-The boot program required for flash memory erasing is automatically transferred
+The boot program required for flash memory erasing is automatically transferred to the RAM boot program area.

-4. Writing new application program

-The programming control program transferred from the host to RAM is executed, and the new application program in the host is written into the flash memory.
+Writing new application program The programming control program transferred from the host to RAM is executed, and the new application program in the host is written into the flash memory.